 - Once your device is unlocked, go to the network carrier of your choice to switch your network and provide you the SIM card.
 You can choose to retain your phone number and contacts.
 Just let the network provider know your choice.

 - After you have received the SIM, you can now activate it online.

-Sprint phones can also use T-mobile and AT&T services despite different networks used by the carriers.
+Sprint phones can also use T-Mobile and AT&T services despite different networks used by the carriers.
 Sprint is a CDMA carrier and the other two being GSM carriers.
-It is possible for a T-mobile and AT&T networks to be used by a Sprint phone, only if your device is an LTE-capable device or an iPhone.
+It is possible for T-Mobile and AT&T networks to be used by a Sprint phone, only if your device is an LTE-capable device or an iPhone.

 Another advantage of using Sprint plans is that it offers both 3G and 4G coverage.
 This means that if you are residing in an area where 4G internet is available, you can have faster internet access and data transfer speed.
 If you are in an area where 4G is not available, automatically, you will be switched into 3G.
 However, switching into a 3G coverage will cost you a slightly slower rate in internet access and data transfer speed.
 Regardless of the slower rate, you can still have internet access, therefore, it is hassle-free.

 Sprint also offers to price for unlimited data use when connected to a wireless network.
 This promo also includes unlimited texts with no extra charges when going over your data limit.
 Since Sprint is now coordinated with the iPhone, they offer an unlimited data plan for new iPhone subscribers.
 Affordable plans are also offered for iPhone users with no extra charges except for using the hotspot that will cost you an additional monthly bill.

 It is Possible to Drawbacks in Using Sprint